kareem-ghazi/bank-management-system/README.md

 Some of the features the system provides are:

 - Text User Interface for interacting with the system (TUI)
-- User creation (as many as you want).
+- User creation (up to 5,000 comfortably).
-- Multi-account creation (as many as you want).
+- Multi-account creation (up to 5,000 comfortably).
 - Deposit, transfer, and withdraw transactions.
 - Database system for saving all records offline.
 - Password encryption.